Updated: Aug 14

 There was no reasoning that Nick accepted when he confronted Klaus.
 Nick didn’t do it in front of the other guests.
 He waited until they were alone.
 Protocol might’ve said to send word to the nearest vampire enforcer to carry out the punishment.
 Nick, however, wouldn’t bother with that.
 It would take too long, and Klaus could get away with his crime.
 They were evenly matched, but the element of surprise helped Nick in killing him.
 He didn’t hesitate in breaking one of the chairs of Klaus’ parlor and stabbing him in the heart with a shard of wood.
 This event was a testament to Nick’s staunch morals.
 Though he might’ve been a killer himself, when need be, he was unwavering when it came to justice.

 Nick didn’t consider suddenly being Celeste’s new father when he took her out of there.
 He just wanted to protect her, initially, to keep her safe.
 She’d been through so much, and it had undone him to see her struggle as a newborn vampire.
 He’d never considered making a progeny, let alone adopting one.
 But it became natural to him the longer he remained with her.
 The girl needed someone, was lost, who knew where her parents were.
 She couldn’t go back to them, anyway.
 He’d wanted children when he was human, and with Celeste, he tapped into that hidden desire of fatherhood without realizing it.
 He taught her everything he knew, raised her, shielded her, and together they witnessed numerous more battles, wars, and rulers.
-For the next couple of decades they continued to travel, reinventing themselves--always as important people, particularly as nobles, retaining their own heritages.
-Father and daughter.
+For the next couple of decades they continued to travel, reinventing themselves.

 Business owner, Baron/Laird